Zeroo28/reven/README.md

 *Your build artifacts will be in the `build` directory.

-*_Flutter only supports to build an application for your platform._
+*_Flutter only supports building an application for your platform._

 **Todo:** Create scripts to build the application and package it.